Unicorn-TAF/docs/_posts/2024-12-06-testit-reporter-2.0.0.md

 type: major
 ---

-Major release of Reporting.TestIT library with support of Taf v4
+Major release of Reporting.TestIT library with support of TAF v4

 **Features:**